SRM47/cs152sp23GNNTrafficForecasting/README.md

 ## The formal traffic flow prediction problem
 The problem statement is as follows.
 Given traffic data for $t$ previous time steps, can we predict the traffic data for $T$ future time steps?
 For instance, if data is collected every 5 minutes, can we use 60 minutes of previous data ($t=12$ time steps) to predict traffic data for the next 30 minutes ($t=6$ time steps).
 In order to achieve this, we first model traffic data using a graph (nodes are traffic sensors each with node vectors of traffic speed and volume) for each time step; this will be 12 graphs.
 We then pass these 12 graphs into a recurrent graph neural network to then output 6 graphs that should be accurate predictions of the state of traffic 6 time steps in the future.

 In our case, we will be using the PEMS-BAY traffic dataset.
+The PEMS-BAY traffic dataset is a publicly available traffic dataset collected by the California Department of Transportation (Caltrans) Performance Measurement System (PeMS) on the San Francisco Bay Area freeway network.
+The dataset provides traffic data, including traffic flow, speed, and occupancy, collected by inductive loop detectors installed on the freeway network.
+We will cover a period of 6 months, from January 1, 2017, to May 31, 2017, and includes data from 325 loop detectors on the freeway network.
+The dataset is provided and used in the form of numpy arrays; we also converted them into usable csv files.
+These numpy arrays are adjacency matrices of nodes, which is constructed by road network distance with a thresholded Gaussian kernel.

 ## Describe Model Architectures
 The models we used take the shape of an encoder-decoder architecture.